 So there you have it, my advice for how travel Europe cheaply.
 I didn’t discuss flights, but see this post on some of the cheapest cities for international flights, which might spark some ideas.
 Use Skyscanner or Google flights to check prices from your home airport on their big map.
 Often going to a neighboring country instead of the one you had planned to land in can save you hundreds of dollars.

 Also, don’t rule out an organized Europe tour.
-Check out the itineraries and prices on Intrepid and you might be pleasantly surprised at how reasonable it is, especially for the longer trips that hit multiple countries.
+Check out the itineraries and prices on Intrepid or G Adventures and you might be pleasantly surprised at how reasonable it is, especially for the longer trips that hit multiple countries.
 That will also drastically cut down the time you spend on planning logistics and searching for where to stay.

 There’s no one single cheapest way to travel Europe, but if you combine some of the strategies above, you can enjoy a great Europe trip that won’t cost you a fortune.

 How about you?
 What made the most difference in reducing your European travel budget?